 Dying Light 2: Stay Human release date, how to pre-order, prices, post-launch roadmap and review details

+Dying Light 2 review round-up, release date, how to pre-order, prices and Stay Human post-launch roadmap

-As the release of Dying Light fast approaches, here’s everything you need to know about Dying Light 2: Stay Human, its release date and how to get it
+Dying Light 2 Stay Human reviews are now out ahead of the game’s full release – here’s everything you need to know about Dying Light 2, its release date and how to get it

 The zombie-filled landscape of survival horror video game Dying Light returns in full force with the release of Dying Light 2 this February.